thuva4/Algorithms/README.md

 * Karplus-Strong string synthesis    :    physical modelling synthesis to simulate the sound of a hammered or plucked string or some types of percussion

 * KHOPCA clustering algorithm    :    a local clustering algorithm, which produces hierarchical multi-hop clusters in static and mobile environments.

+* Knapsack problem : Given a set of items, each with a weight and a value, determine the number of each item to include in a collection 		so that the total weight is less than or equal to a given limit and the total value is as large as possible.

 * Knuth–Bendix completion algorithm    :    for rewriting rule systems